 On August 23, 2021, a putative class action complaint captioned Williams v.
 Udemy, Inc., Case No. 3:21-CV-06489, was filed against us in the U.S. District Court for the Northern District of California alleging violations of California's unfair competition and false advertising statutes as well as the California Consumer Legal Remedies Act in connection with our pricing practices.
 The complaint seeks injunctive relief, unspecified damages, restitution and disgorgement of profits.
-We are in the process of reviewing the claims alleged in the complaint and have not yet answered.
-On November 12, 2021, we filed a motion to compel arbitration in lieu of an answer to the complaint.
-We intend to vigorously defend ourselves in this matter.
+On February 23, 2022, the court entered an order staying litigation pending arbitration.
+The parties are engaged in efforts to resolve this dispute, although, if such efforts fail, we intend to vigorously defend ourselves in this matter.